 YouMeWe educates care home children, giving them employable skills for adult life.
 They offer support programs to allow a child to become a productive and independent young adult in their community.

-They develop language skills, financial literacy, and digital skills like programming and coding.
-In addition, help is given with career counselling and guidance on higher education.
-Attained skills, improved communication, and an understanding of options give the kids a clearer future.
-Not only that but the kids give back themselves by educating the elderly in their communities in the use of modern day devices.
+They develop language skills, financial literacy, and programming and coding ability.
+Help is also given with career counselling and higher education options as well as post-care support.
+Attained skills, improved communication, and a career path understanding give the kids confidence and a dream of a brighter future.
+The kids also give back themselves by educating the elderly in their communities in the use of modern day devices.
 A complete cycle of giving back!

 Since 2013, KIWL has raised over ¥87.7 million (approx US$797,000) to help disadvantaged children.

 KIWL has been fundraising for over 8 years.

 To date, we have had 84 corporate sponsors support our cause.